Linda is a seasoned writer and bedrooms authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 When speaking of color palettes, Art Deco style is surprisingly versatile.

-- Bright Colors – Another sign of the booming economy was the use of vivid color.
-Energetic color was a symbol of prosperity.
+Another sign of the booming economy was the use of vivid color.
+Energetic colors were a symbol of prosperity.
 Using vivid pops of color like yellow, emerald green, peacock blue, purple, and red became increasingly acceptable.

 The best way to describe Art Deco furniture is streamlined, curvilinear, modern, and comfortable.
 Confused?
 Well, imagine a club chair that is geometric in form with arched, skinny arms and, at the same time, pleasingly plump!
 The strong lines of Art Deco furniture often echo those found in period buildings, automobiles, and trains.